Our applied security contest (also called "Capture The Flag") opposes 100 teams of 10 people trying to obtain the most points by capturing flags.

 Learning

-N/A in 2022!
-When running the on-site CTF, we have the unique opportunity to leverage physical access.
+When running an on-site CTF, we have the unique opportunity to leverage physical access.
 Every year we try to innovate with a dedicated physical track that combines several disciplines.
 Electronic voting, kiosk hacking, smartcard, lock-picking, UEFI boot tampering, etc. wrapped around a tiny layer of social engineering.

 To relax after several hours of non-stop CTF action we provide a social break in the shape of a friendly Hacker Jeopardy competition.
 Enjoy a beer while watching your peers failing at easy questions because of "stage fright".